CaterpillarStudyGroup/ImportantArticles/src/ExponentialMapAngleAxisandAngularVelocity.md

 In fact if we understand the concepts well, all these functions can have relatively simple implementations which make exactly how they work clear too.

 Personally, I think it's easiest to start with `log` and `exp` functions for quaternions.
-If we take a quick look at the [spring-damper](https://en.wikipedia.org/wiki/Quaternion#Exponential,_logarithm,_and_power_functions) wikipedia page and transcribe the equations into code, here is what we might come up with:
+If we take a quick look at the [wikipedia page](https://en.wikipedia.org/wiki/Quaternion#Exponential,_logarithm,_and_power_functions) and transcribe the equations into code, here is what we might come up with:

 ```c++
 quat quat_exp_naive(vec3 v)